-Seniors who need supportive senior living have the same needs as those who need assisted living, but may need assistance with the cost.
+Seniors who require supportive senior living have the same needs as those in assisted living, but they also receive help with the cost.
 It’s not separate or different—supportive living is simply a cost-effective way to help seniors age in place.

 It’s often difficult for families to know the right time for memory care.
 If you feel your loved one is no longer safe to live at home on their own because of memory-related issues like Alzheimer’s or dementia, memory care can make their life—and yours—easier.

-Personal care actually empowers seniors to live more independent lives by helping them with medical support and any other support they need for daily activities.
+Personal care empowers seniors to live more independent lives by helping them with medical support and any other support they require for daily activities.
 By making sure every need is met, seniors who get personal care enjoy a lower-stress life.

 Seniors who need skilled care have their medical needs met by skilled or licensed medical experts.
 This can include wound care, regular injections, and more.